4W4I5/Semester-5-Notes/DB/Exam Prep/DB Finals Prep.md

 	- Metadata for the tables created
 	- Enduser data i.e. the tables we create

-NOSQL stands for:
-- NOT relational
-- NOT RDBMS
-- NOT Only SQL (IK i didnt get this either)
-- Any database/datastore that isnt an RDBMS can be classified as NOSQL if it follows these rules:
-	- Collection of several varied but related concepts on data storage and manipulation
-	- Often related to big data
-	- Class of products i.e mongoDB has atlas, and a whole lot of stuff

 NOSQL was tailored for big data
 **Data is considered Big Data**: